 The moment you become predictable (either in thought or deed), is the moment you become boring, tiresome, unexciting, and unattractive.
 An attractive man doesn’t make his romantic partner his primary concern.
 He doesn’t need to be with her twenty-four hours a day, seven days a week.
 When you live a full and active life, the element of space will naturally be present in your relationships.

 When a man and woman live together in a long-term relationship, it’s still possible to introduce space by living a life that’s separate from your partner.
 Whether this means working out separately, meeting your own friends, seeing family, or working on your own hobbies and projects, you must take the time to focus on yourself as opposed to cruising by in a co-dependent relationship.

-If you find it difficult to avoid being in the presence of your partner (for instance, if you’re married with children), occasionally sleeping in separate beds is a great way to restore attraction and a dying sex life.
+If you find it difficult to avoid being in the presence of your partner (for instance, if you’re married with children), occasionally sleeping in separate beds is a great way to restore attraction.